oroinc/documentation/user_guide/channel_guide.rst

 4. Save the Channel in the System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have finished adding the entities, click :kbd:`Save and Close` button in the top right corner.
+Once you have finished adding the entities, click :guilabel:`Save and Close` button in the top right corner.
 Success message will appear and your Channel will be saved in the system.